Lulu13022002/libnbt/README.md

 * Create and modify in-memory NBT structures.
 * Write in-memory NBT structures, both uncompressed and compressed (supporting both zlib and Gzip as with reading).
 * Use the new long array tag added in Minecraft 1.12.
-* Use the new float/double/string array tag added recently in NMSC.
+* Use the new short/float/double/string array tag recently added in NMSC.
+* Pack 8, 16 and 32 bits (as booleans array) to int8_t, int16_t and int32_t with hardware acceleration (only for Intel since Pentium/Haswell for now).

 libnbt does yet not provide support for:
 * Reading .mca/.mcr files used for storing regions.